top of page

 8. Lower the risk of polyautoimmunity (having multiple autoimmune diseases)

 At least half of Sjogren’s patients are diagnosed with one or more additional autoimmune diseases.
-There is some evidence that HCQ lowers the risk of acquiring additional autoimmune diseases.
-(128)
+There is some evidence that HCQ lowers the risk of acquiring additional autoimmune diseases (128).

-An up-to-date, engaged rheumatologist will understand the limitations of current studies, and rely on these resources when recommending HCQ for Sjogren’s:
+The short answer, find a rheumatologist who is knowledgeable about Sjogren’s.
+An up-to-date, engaged rheumatologist will understand the limitations of current studies, and rely on the resources listed below when recommending HCQ for Sjogren’s.

-2. New research from several retrospective studies suggesting that HCQ reduces Sjogren’s progression and complications.(8, 60 ).
+2. New research from several retrospective studies provide evidence that HCQ reduces Sjogren’s progression and complications (8, 60, 270).

 3. Evidence of the beneficial impact of HCQ on comorbidities.
 HCQ use has been associated with lower diabetes risk and improved bone mineral density in Sjogren’s (133, 134), as well as reduced cardiovascular risks in patients with rheumatic diseases.
 (135)